Luis Ortiz Lugo: Early life and education

-Graduated at Rafael López Landrón, where he studied refrigeration technician.
+Graduated from Rafael López Landrón, where he studied refrigeration technician.
 He holds a Bachelor's degree in Business Administration with a specialty in Management from the Interamerican University of Puerto Rico, Metropolitan Campus.

 Career

 In his work experience he served as a Network Administration Services Officer in the Puerto Rico Aqueduct and Sewerage Authority where he worked for 23 years and in different positions.
-He was inducted into the Guayama Sports Hall of Fame for winning the championship in sports as the owner for the Marlins de Barrancas Baseball Class A. Was elected in the 2012 elections to the Puerto Rico House of Representatives to represent District 30.
-He currently chairman the Emergency Preparedness, Reconstruction and Reorganization Commission and the Southeast Region Commission.
+He was inducted into the Guayama Sports Hall of Fame for winning the championship in sports as the owner of the Marlins de Barrancas Baseball Class A. Was elected in the 2012 elections to the Puerto Rico House of Representatives to represent District 30.
+He is currently chairman of the Emergency Preparedness, Reconstruction and Reorganization Commission and the Southeast Region Commission.

 Family

 Is married to Judith Alvarado Ruiz and has 2 sons.